department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-feature.md

 ---
-name: CMS user story (or feature request)
+name: User story (or feature request)
 about: Suggest an idea for the CMS
 title: '<Summary of user story or feature>'
 labels: 'User story'